Common Misconceptions About Personal Alarms

 Monitored vs. Non-Monitored Alarms: What’s the Difference?

-Monitored alarms connect to a 24/7 emergency response centre, where trained professionals can quickly assess your situation and dispatch help if necessary.
+Monitored alarms connect to a 24/7 emergency response centre, where trained professionals can quickly assess your situation and dispatch help as necessary.

 Non-monitored alarms only call or message a pre-set list of contacts, such as your family or friends.
 This means you’re relying on your contacts to pick up the call and then know how to help.